 2016 winner – Ian Hall

 The sixth winner of the Peter Lyon Prize was Professor Ian Hall, of Griffith University, Australia.
-Ian has been awarded the prize for his article, “Multialignment and Indian Foreign Policy under Narendra Modi”, published in The Round Table, volume 105, issue 3 (June 2016).
+Ian was awarded the prize for his article, “Multialignment and Indian Foreign Policy under Narendra Modi”, published in The Round Table, volume 105, issue 3 (June 2016).

 Ian Hall is the acting Director of the Griffith Asia Institute and a Professor in the School of Government and International Relations at Griffith University.
 He has published widely on the history of international thought and on Indian foreign policy, and taught at various institutions in both Australia and the UK.
 Among his recent publications is an edited book on The Engagement of India: Strategies and Responses (2014).
 He is currently working on a project analysing India’s relationship with the liberal international order.